Charlie Mullins: Politics

 Pimlico Plumbers donated £22,735 to the Conservative Party in 2015, and Mullins donated more than £48,000, in the two years to July 2017.
-He was a business adviser to David Cameron and George Osborne, and has been a vocal critic of Brexit.
+He was a business adviser to David Cameron and George Osborne, and was a vocal critic of Brexit.

-In January 2018, Mullins announced that he would no longer be a Conservative Party donor, and declared his candidacy as an independent at the 2021 London mayoral election (which had been scheduled for 2020, before being postponed) but Mullins did not appear on the ballot paper.
-In March 2018, Mullins said he would financially support the Liberal Democrats to support their campaign to prevent Brexit.
+In January 2018, Mullins announced that he would no longer be a Conservative Party donor, and announced his support for the Liberal Democrats, appearing at the party's conference in September of that year.
+He later declared his candidacy as an independent at the 2021 London mayoral election (which had been scheduled for 2020, before being postponed) but did not appear on the ballot paper.
+During the 2024 election campaign Mullins announced he had joined Reform UK.

+In August 2023, Mullins' Twitter account was suspended after he posted a tweet saying that "someone should kill" Mayor of London Sadiq Khan.
+Mullins subsequently apologised for the tweet.
+In September 2024 following the Labour Party's general election win, Mullins announced that he would be selling his London penthouse and permanently relocating to Spain and Dubai, in response to rumours that the government intended to increase the rate for inheritance tax.
+In November 2024, he stated in an online video that he would move back to the UK if Nigel Farage became Prime Minister.

 Personal life

 He divorced his first wife, Lynda, to whom he had been married for 41 years.
-She is the mother of his four children, two of whom work for the company.
+She is the mother of their four children, two of whom work for the company.
 He then married Julie Anne Morris, who also worked for Pimlico Plumbers.
 The couple later divorced.

 Mullins was appointed Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours, for services to the plumbing industry.

 He owns a villa in Marbella, Spain.